alanmaehara/cardiovascular-analysis/README.md

 ![](img/ROC7.PNG)

 Okay, we got one point in our plot.
-Seems like the model with threshold 0.50 is very good in avoiding false negatives (FPR = 0), but not perfectly good in predicting true positives (TPR = 0.66).
+Seems like the model with threshold 0.50 is very good in avoiding false positives (FPR = 0), but not perfectly good in predicting true positives (TPR = 0.66).

 So what if we try **different thresholds** other than 0.50?
 Say, 0.10, 0.20, 0.30....
 0.90?
 Then we would get new TPs, TNs, FPs, TNs, and new TPR and FPR values.
 At the end of the day, we would have many points in our graph: